emmanuelparadis/New-code-for-VCF/README.md

 # New code for reading VCF files

-These files provide a new code to handle VCF files.
-It is still experimental.
+These files provide new code to handle VCF files.
 The new user-level functions are:

 - `VCFheader` extracts the header of a VCF file as a single character string (can be printed in a more friendly way with `cat`).